veyisTurgut/System-Of-Linear-Equations-Solver/README.md

 # System-Of-Linear-Equations-Solver
-The program solves system of linear equations given in matrix form.
+The program solves the system of linear equations given in matrix form.